 Tips for Hiking the Chief Trail

-This is an exhausting hike so make sure you carry plenty of water and wear good shoes or boots.
+The Chief hike is exhausting so make sure you carry plenty of water and wear good shoes or boots.
 You should also dress in layers because you could easily be sweating up a storm on the way up, then freezing in a cold wind sitting on the edge of the peak a few minutes later.
 Be aware that the only toilets are at the trailhead.

 Be courteous on the trail and let faster hikers pass, especially on the ladder and chain sections.
 Unlike the couple struggling with the chains in front of us on the way to Second Peak – rather than let us pass, her boyfriend just did a lot of extra pushing and pulling to speed her up while we stood waiting behind them.
 I suppose he didn’t want any extra delays getting to the top so he could get his shirt off as soon as possible to pose for photos (pretending not to be freezing) while endlessly combing his beard with his fingers.